Kuro-P/Kuro-P.github.io/README.md

 3. Use `hexo deploy` to deploy your files on Github Pages & Private server.
 And don't forget to change your server ip in `_config.yml` before deploy.
 4. Then commit files to `develop` branch.

-ps:  .sh file have too many errors on Windows
+PS: .sh file have too many errors on Windows

 __Develop on MacOS:__
 * Use `npm run deploy` to deploy and commit files to master and develop branch.